dbeum/dartby/README.md

 🚀 Features
 Projects Showcase: A collection of my top projects with descriptions, tech stacks, and links to GitHub repos.
 Responsive Design: Fully responsive layout for both desktop and mobile views.
-Contact Form: A contact form for easy communication (integrated with Firebase or any other backend service).

 Downloadable Resume: Option to download my latest resume.
-Social Media Links: Links to my professional social media profiles.

 🛠️ Technologies Used
 Flutter: The entire website is built with Flutter for a smooth, mobile-friendly experience.
 Firebase Hosting: Deployed using Firebase Hosting for fast and secure access.